State University of New York at Geneseo: Academics

 Geneseo is a public liberal arts college with 61 undergraduate majors, 5 master's programs, and 67 interdisciplinary minors.
 The most popular majors, in descending order, are education, business, the social sciences, biology, and psychology.

 Geneseo is part of the New York Space Grant Consortium, and is provided grants by NASA to support outer-space related research on-campus..

 Administration

 Sturges Hall is Geneseo's landmark building, featuring a clocktower and carillon.

-Following the retirement of long-time President Christopher Dahl, Denise Battles became the college's president in July 2015.
-Melinda Treadwell assumed the role on October 27, 2025.
+The current college president is Melinda Treadwell, who assumed the role on October 27, 2025.

 Rankings and admissions

 Admissions

-Geneseo's acceptance rate is 65% as of 2021.
+Geneseo's acceptance rate is 54% as of 2025.

 Rankings

 Forbes ranked SUNY Geneseo 156th out of the top 500 rated private and public colleges and universities in America for the 2024–25 report.
 Geneseo was also ranked 69th among public colleges and 66th in the northeast.

+In 2026, SmartAsset ranked SUNY Geneseo No. 4 on its list of "America's Best Value Small Colleges", which evaluated universities whose cost of attendance was in the lower half of similarly-sized schools.